Thyra of Denmark, Crown Princess of Hanover

 Thyra traveled to the United Kingdom during the winter of 1875 to spend Christmas with the family of her sister Alexandra at Sandringham in Norfolk, England.
 Also visiting the family was Ernst Augustus, Crown Prince of the defunct throne of Hanover.
 Although he was without a throne and not considered handsome, Ernst Augustus had a kind and easygoing manner.
 He was also lucky enough to keep a large amount of his fortune despite his exile from Hanover.
 However, the Prussians did not view a union between Denmark and Hanover favorably at that time.
 Both had lost considerable (or all, in the case of Hanover) territory to Prussia in the aftermath of the war.

 Thyra’s hopes of marriage kept coming back to Ernst Augustus, who apparently knew of Thyra’s illegitimate child and still wished to marry her.
-Thyra’s parents, along with the Princess of Wales, were able to arrange a meeting in Frankfurt between Thyra and Ernst Augustus in early 1878 and the two became engaged.
+Thyra’s parents, along with the Princess of Wales, arranged a meeting in Frankfurt between Thyra and Ernst Augustus in early 1878 and the two became engaged.

-On December 21, 1878, Thyra and Ernst Augustus were married at the chapel in Copenhagen’s Christianborg Palace.
+On December 21, 1878, Thyra and Ernst Augustus were married at the Christiansborg Palace Chapel in Copenhagen, Denmark.
 Following the wedding, Thyra and Ernst Augustus made their home in exile at Schloss Cumberland (link in German) in Gmunden, Austria, the home they built and where they raised six children:

 Thyra with her husband and children; Photo Credit – Wikipedia